akio-tomiya/LatticeDiracOperators.jl/README.md

 <img src="LQCDjl_block.png" width=300>

-This package will be used in [LatticeQCD.jl](https://github.com/akio-tomiya/LatticeQCD.jl).
+This package is used in [LatticeQCD.jl](https://github.com/akio-tomiya/LatticeQCD.jl) and a code in a project [JuliaQCD](https://github.com/JuliaQCD/).

 # What this package can do:
 - Constructing actions and its derivative for Staggered Fermion with 1-8 tastes (with the use of the rational HMC technique)